c-blake/suggest/README.md

 linear scan might be only about 20x worse than a hot-cache linear scan while for SymSpell cold vs hot could be 10000x different.
-In those terms, SymSpell is 500x more performance risky than a linear scan, not even considering things like allocator and hash function implementation risk.
+In those terms, SymSpell is 500x more performance risky than a linear scan, not even considering things like allocator and hash function implementation risk and parallelization.

 The TL;DR;DR?
 "YMMV from hell".  ;-)